DoSomething/infrastructure/docs/serverless-guide.md

 }
 ```

+If we apply that change and return to our Lambda dashboard, we'll see it now has a "API Gateway" trigger.
+Click on it to see the URL that's been automatically provisioned for this application:

 <img width="1375" alt="screen shot 2019-02-06 at 4 56 08 pm" src="https://user-images.githubusercontent.com/583202/52376426-1f186500-2a30-11e9-8548-c043988c530e.png">

-We can now execute our Lambda function via the web!
+If we visit that URL, anyone can now execute our "hello world" Lambda function via the web!

 <img width="1375" alt="screen shot 2019-02-06 at 4 57 23 pm" src="https://user-images.githubusercontent.com/583202/52376506-4cfda980-2a30-11e9-904a-57663ab6abd8.png">

 #### Bonus: Add a Custom Domain

-If you want to set a custom domain, just set the `domain` variable on the gateway:
+To use a custom domain, just set the `domain` variable on the gateway:

 ```hcl
 module "gateway" {